The new garden will pay tribute to the 22 who lost their lives.

 On May 22nd 2017, Salman Abedi detonated a bomb as young Ariana Grande fans left her concert at Manchester Arena, killing 22 and injuring 92 others – many of which were severely hurt in the attack.

-Revealing initial plans back in May, the Council has announced that their plans for a brand new memorial garden, Glade of Light, has been approved, and is set to be constructed between Manchester Cathedral and Chetham’s School of Music.
+Revealing initial plans back in May, the Council has announced that work on the brand new memorial garden, Glade of Light, has begun today (March 24th), and is set to be constructed between Manchester Cathedral and Chetham’s School of Music.

 Not only will the memorial provide a tranquil place for people to pay their respects, but it will also feature a halo-like structure with the names of the 22 who died set in bronze – as well as ‘memory capsules’ created by friends and family, which will also become part of the halo structure.

 “The Glade of Light will become part of the fabric of the city, blending seamlessly with its surroundings in the city’s Medieval Quarter and creating a contemplative space away from the bustle.”